aristanetworks/atd-public/topologies/routing/labguides/source/ratd_mesh_guides/ratd_mesh_class_guides/c1_l3vpn_class_guide.rst

       :align: center

 ===================================================================================
-Prepare for Customer-1 Layer3 VPN Services
+Prepare for Customer-1 Layer 3 VPN Services
 ===================================================================================

    #.
 On all PE nodes that are connected to Customer-1 CE nodes, define VRF “A”.